AtanasovAtanas/interactive-content/EN/01-Stack-and-Queues/02-Stack-Last-In-First-Out-LIFO.md

 - Stacks provide the following functionality:
     - Pushing an element at the top of the stack
-    - Popping element from the top fo the stack
+    - Popping element from the top of the stack
     - Getting the topmost element without removing it

 [image assetsSrc="stacksAndQueues-example(1).png" /]